learn2phoenix/CSD/README.md

 ## Pending items

-1. We will soon release the parquet files for the LAION-Styles subset we used in the training CSD model.
-2. Code to compute the artists' prototypical style representations and compute similarity score against any given generation.
+1. We will soon release the code to compute the artists' prototypical style representations and compute similarity score against any given generation.